bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 The `DelegatingFilterProxy` intercepts the requests and adds a `ServletFilter` chain between the web container and your web application, so that the Spring Security framework can filter out unauthenticated and unauthorized requests.

 ### Note on how to enable security checks on method level
 You have enabled security centrally on the web level as defined in `WebSecurityConfig`.
 Besides that you have the option to do the authorization checks on method level using [Method Security](http://docs.spring.io/autorepo/docs/spring-security/current/reference/htmlsingle/#jc-method).
-In this [(spring boot) example](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-boot/commit/c3150c398ba7e18f703dd06e8c5943a261445293)<sub><b>[to-do]</b></sub> we implement our own expressions by making use of the new [expression-based access control](http://docs.spring.io/spring-security/site/docs/current/reference/html/el-access.html).

 ## Step 3: Setup Security for Component Tests